 Economic Substance Criteria

-When a UAE registered business conducts a Relevant Activity determines whether the business entity is a Licensee and falls within the scope of the Economic Substance Regulations.
+When a UAE registered business conducts a Relevant Activity determines whether the business entity is a Licensee and falls within the scope of the ESR.

 A Licensee is subject to an Economic Substance Test and is required to demonstrate the following: